barttermorshuizen/awesomeposter/imap-polling-readme.md

    tokens expire after 7 days).
 3. **Create an OAuth client.** Either create a Desktop client and run a local helper, or create a Web client with a localhost redirect URI and use the same helper script.
 Note the resulting client ID and secret.
 4. **Generate a refresh token**.
-The repo provides `node scripts/gmail-generate-refresh-token.mjs` which spins up a temporary localhost redirect handler and opens the consent flow for the `https://mail.google.com/` scope.
+The repo provides `node -r dotenv/config scripts/gmail-generate-refresh-token.mjs` which spins up a temporary localhost redirect handler and opens the consent flow for the `https://mail.google.com/` scope.
 The script prints the refresh token—copy it into `GMAIL_REFRESH_TOKEN`.
 5. **Label your inbox items.** Create the Gmail label `awesomeposter` (or any label you plan to use) and assign it to messages